Taiwan confident it can sign 'high standard' U.S. trade deal | Politics

 "One of the most important things Congress can do right now is to deepen the economic relationship with Taiwan, and in particular, by pushing for a high-quality free trade agreement between the U.S. and Taiwan," she said.
 The group is the latest in a string of senior officials from the United States to visit Taiwan since U.S. House Speaker Nancy Pelosi came early last month.
 Her visit infuriated Beijing, which responded by launching war games near the island.

+China's foreign ministry reiterated its opposition to such trips by U.S. lawmakers, saying their "scuttling" visits violate the "one-China principle" and breaks the U.S. promise to only maintain non-official relations with Taiwan.
+"China resolutely opposes and is very unhappy with this" visit, ministry spokeswoman Mao Ning told reporters in Beijing.

-Tsai thanked the delegation for conveying strong congressional support for Taiwan just as China has been carrying out its drills, which have scaled back but continued.
+Tsai thanked the delegation for conveying strong congressional support for Taiwan just as China has been carrying out its drills, which have been scaled back but are continuing.
 "Taiwan will not back down," Tsai said.
 "We will actively deepen our cooperation with democratic partners to jointly safeguard peace and stability in the region."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)